Why I Deleted my Facebook App

 After getting a grip on how much time I was spending I cleared the clutter on my phone.
 Since Facebook was the biggest distraction, I got rid of the app completely (and only kept the page manager for my business).
 I originally had tried just "hiding" the Facebook app in a folder off my home screen but the two extra swipes did little to deter me from staying off the app, so off it went!
 I also removed the majority of my apps off of my home screen and replaced it with a motivational "Stay focused" quote instead.

-I then got rid of other apps that wasted time and put my phone on "Do not disturb" (a little tip I got from ironically, a Facebook guru Courtney Foster Donahue; she's the bees knees btw).
-With my phone now on "Do Not Disturb" I was far less tempted to check it every 10 minutes or get distracted for every little ding, ring and chime.
+I then got rid of other apps that wasted time and put my phone on "Do not disturb" (a little tip I got from ironically, a Facebook guru Courtney Foster Donahue; she's the bee's knees btw).
+With my phone now on "Do Not Disturb" I was far less tempted to check it every 10 minutes or get distracted by every little ding, ring, and chime.